ampproject/amphtml/ads/README.md

 - [CLA](../CONTRIBUTIONG.md#contributing-code): for anyone who has trouble to pass the automatic CLA check in a pull request, try to follow the guidelines provided by the CLA Bot.
 Common mistakes are 1) used a different email address in git commit; 2) didn't provide the exact company name in the PR thread.

 ## Serving video ads
-AMP natively supports [a number of](https://www.ampproject.org/who/#video) video players like BrightCove, DailyMotion etc who can monetize ads.
+AMP natively supports a number video players like BrightCove, DailyMotion etc that can monetize ads.
+For a full list, go [here] (https://www.ampproject.org/docs/reference/extended.html) and look under the 'Audio/Video' section.

 If you use a player that is not supported in AMP, you can serve your custom player using [amp-iframe](https://ampbyexample.com/components/amp-iframe/).